Welcome to Cambridge Conservation Forum (CCF)

 ***** CCF HOTDESKS NEWS *****

 - We now have a dedicated desk space for CCF members in the Leventis Library, housed in the David Attenborough Building.
-Please use the book system as usual - see the button the right hand side of this webpage.
+Please use the booking system as usual - see the button the right hand side of this webpage.

 - CCF members will be welcome to use the work stations in CCI shared spaces, especially the Common Room and on the 3rd floor outside the Library, but will be requested to note their intentions on the CCF Google Docs booking form in the usual way and to let CCI Services Reception know, when signing into the DAB on arrival.